rasliche/ericraslich/src/site/posts/2020-08-23-speedlify-and-personal-sites.md

 subtitle: How to measure your site performance over time
 tags: ["Web Development", "Tech", "Self-hosted"]
 ---
+## THIS POST IS A WORK IN PROGRESS

 ## a little background

 If you weren't aware (and you shouldn't be!), this site was built with [Eleventy](11ty.dev).
 It is an incredibly awesome static site generator built by [Zach Leatherman](zachleat.com).